CRISES IN THE CAPITALIST SYSTEM

 IMPACTS OF THE FIRST WORLD WAR ON AFRICA.

-Although World War I was primarily fought in Europe, Africa was deeply affected because it was under European colonial rule.
-The war brought significant changes and suffering to African territories, especially those under German control.
+The war brought significant changes and suffering to African territories, especially those under German control such as;

 3. Spread of Diseases.